 The existence of ageism isn’t a newsflash.
 But there’s something extra lame about this kind of misrepresentation within the realm of travel.
 At its heart, isn’t travel about glimpsing the world a little more clearly, about having existing beliefs challenged and revised?
 Or at least about seeing something different from what we usually see?
 Let this be a challenge to art directors around the globe: Show us what travel really looks like.
 We weren’t born yesterday.

 Chris Colin is the award-winning author of “Blindsight,” published by the Atavist and named one of Amazon’s Best Books of 2011.
-See his work at www.chriscolin.com.Tags: Downtime,Lifestyle,Uncategorized
+See his work at www.chriscolin.com.Tags: Downtime,Tech Culture,Uncategorized